-- (2) Any proposed amendments of which notice has not been given shall be handed to the Chairman in writing. - (3) No amendment shall be moved which is inconsistent with any clause already agreed upon or any decision already come to by the Committee, and the Chairman may, at any time during the discussion of a proposed amendment, withdraw it from the consideration of the Committee if in his opinion the discussion has shown that the amendment contravenes the provisions of this paragraph.

-- (4) The Chairman may refuse to propose the question upon any amendment which in his opinion- - (a) would make the clause or schedule which it proposes to amend unintelligible or ungrammatical; - (b) is frivolous; or - (c) amounts to a proposal to omit the whole substance of a clause for the purpose of inserting other provisions. - (5) The provisions of paragraph (4) of Standing Order 33 shall apply to the discussion of amendments to Bills, with the substitution where appropriate of the word "clause" for the word "motion" or the word "question", and of the expression "the Chairman" for the expression "Mr. Speaker"; and any amendment proposed to such an amendment shall be dealt with before a decision is taken on the original amendment. - (6) A clause may be postponed, unless a decision has already been taken upon an amendment thereto.
-Postponed clauses shall be considered after the remaining clauses of the Bill have been considered and before new clauses are brought up.

-(7) Any proposed new clause shall be considered after the clauses of the Bill have been disposed of and before consideration of any schedule to the Bill:
+- 57. (1) The Clerk shall call the number of each clause or a number of clauses in succession.
+If no amendment is proposed thereto, or when all proposed amendments have been disposed of, the Chairman shall propose the question "That the clause [as amended] stand part of the Bill" and when all members who wish to speak thereon have spoken, he shall put that question to the Committee for its decision. - (2) At least one day's notice of any proposed amendments shall be given.
+Any proposed amendments of which notice has not been given shall be handed to the Chairman in writing and shall not be moved unless the Chairman is satisfied that in the circumstances it was not practicable to give such notice. - (3) No amendment shall be moved which is inconsistent with any clause already agreed upon or any decision already come to by the Committee, and the Chairman may, at any time during the discussion of a proposed amendment, withdraw it from the consideration of the Committee if in his opinion the discussion has shown that the amendment contravenes the provisions of this paragraph. - (4) The Chairman may refuse to propose the question upon any amendment which in his opinion- - (a) would make the clause or schedule which it proposes to amend unintelligible or ungrammatical; - (b) is frivolous; or - (c) amounts to a proposal to omit the whole substance of a clause for the purpose of inserting other provisions. - (5) The provisions of paragraph (4) of Standing Order 33 shall apply to the discussion of amendments to Bills, with the substitution where appropriate of the word "clause" for the word "motion" or the word "question", and of the expression "the Chairman" for the expression "the Chair"; and any amendment proposed to such an amendment shall be dealt with before a decision is taken on the original amendment. - (6) A clause may be postponed, unless a decision has already been taken upon an amendment thereto.
+Postponed clauses shall be considered after the remaining clauses of the Bill have been considered and before new clauses are brought up. - (7) Any proposed new clause shall be considered after the clauses of the Bill have been disposed of and before consideration of any schedule to the Bill: